 Felt is an ideal option for sound absorption because its millions of fibers create frictional energy that dissipates sound energy.
-Felt also has a high density and elasticity, which further demonstrate its effectiveness at reducing sound.
+Felt also has a high density and elasticity, which further demonstrates its effectiveness at reducing sound.

 On the other hand, soundproofing methods can be invasive and expensive, often requiring steep construction budgets that significantly change your home.
-Sound dampening materials accomplish noise reduction on a scalable basis, allowing you to fully customize your designs without compromising your bank account or personal taste.
+Sound-dampening materials accomplish noise reduction on a scalable basis, allowing you to fully customize your designs without compromising your bank account or personal taste.

 Create Your Customized Felt Right Sound Dampening Design Today